Ada Josephine Todd: Career

 In 1880–81, she served as Lady Principal and professor of Greek and Latin in Xenia Female College, Ohio.
 She resigned to continue her studies, 1881–82.
 She was a teacher of Natural Science at Union School, Waterville, Connecticut, 1882–83.
-In 1883–93, she was a science teacher in the Bridgeport, Connecticut high school, and was the first to introduce the full laboratory method into the public schools of Connecticut.
+In 1883–93, she was a science teacher in the Bridgeport high school, and was the first to introduce the full laboratory method into the public schools of Connecticut.
 Her work in that department was very successful and she received for it about half the salary a man would have received.
 She was a Fellow in Philology at the University of Pennsylvania, 1893–96.

 At a later period, she took charge of Greek in the same school at Bridgeport, fitting pupils for Yale College, Harvard College, and women's colleges, and having many private pupils in both Greek and Latin.
 In the summer of 1887, Todd took the place formerly occupied by Dr. Dio Lewis in the department of physiology and physical culture of the Martha's Vineyard Summer Institute.

 She always had a strong inclination for literary work, and her first published articles appeared when she was sixteen.
 She wrote for various papers and magazines, made translations, assisted in the revision of James H. Shepard's Elements of Chemistry, and furnished weekly papers on natural history for The Living Church of Chicago, in 1891.
 In the summer of 1892, her first book was published under the title, The Vacation Club.
 It was published by Thomas Whittaker, New York, was a colloquial treatment of natural history, geology, and astronomy dedicated to the members of the Agassiz Association, and written in a spirit of reverence to the memory of Louis Agassiz as well as to the deity.

 She was a member of several literary, philanthropic and social clubs, including the Association of American Authors and the Browning Society of Philadelphia.
 She served as vice-president of the Collegiate Alumnae Association, and was the Director of the Connecticut state branch.